mrisher/smtp-sts/mta-sts.md

 # Policy Semantics

-SMTP STS policies are distributed via a _well known_ HTTPS endpoint in the Policy Domain.
+SMTP MTA-STS policies are distributed via a _well known_ HTTPS endpoint in the Policy Domain.

 (Future implementations may move to alternate methods of policy discovery or